advanced-cropper/vue-advanced-cropper/README.md

 ```
 /*
-  Maybe you need to set the limits for the cropper sizes or its container sizes
+  You may need to set the limits for the cropper sizes or container sizes,
-  otherwise a cropping image will try to fill all available space
+  otherwise, a cropping image will try to fill all available space
 */
 .cropper {
   height: 600px;